 Does your spa or massage business address the needs of athletes?
-Everyone may not be destined for the big leagues or the Olympics; still within your community there are athletes, sports teams and fitness buffs that have special body care needs.
+Everyone may not be destined for the big leagues or the Olympics; still, there are athletes, sports teams, and fitness buffs with special body care needs within your community.
 Providing services that heal and prevent sports injuries and even improve athletic performance can be a significant business opportunity for your spa or massage business.

 MARKETING TO ATHLETIC CLIENTS

-Create a series of materials – brochures, handouts, even a section of your website – listing your special services or packages geared to the needs of the athletic client.
+Create a series of materials – brochures, handouts, even a section of your website – listing your special services or packages geared to the athletic client's needs.
 Add an educational component.
-Explain the types of products you use in your spa or massage business and why as well as what you recommend for various injuries and prevention.
+Explain the types of products you use in your spa or massage business and why and what you recommend for various injuries and prevention.

 Special team programs

-If you have a blog, make sure you include posts that are relevant to the sports minded client; promote the posts through your Facebook and Twitter account.
-Also join appropriate groups on LinkedIn and share your blog posts, add comments, and start a discussion.
+If you have a blog, make sure you include posts relevant to the sports-minded client; promote the posts through your Facebook and Twitter accounts.
+Also, join appropriate LinkedIn groups, share your blog posts, add comments, and start a discussion.
 Get yourself known in your community for your specialty in treating athletes.

 We know that sport is a big business.
 Make it big business for you with the right services and products and the right marketing activities.